Skip to main content

 As the oldest neurologic physical therapy residency program in the country, Moss’ residency program draws upon a wealth of experience.

-Four of our previous residency graduates continue to work at Moss and are involved with the program.
-Moss has over ten physical therapists with neurologic specialty certification (NCS) working in its main facility, many of whom are mentors or lecture within the residency program.
+Several of our previous residency graduates continue to work at Moss and are involved with the program.
+Moss has a cadre of experienced physical therapists with neurologic specialty certification (NCS) working in its main facility, many of which are mentors or lecture within the residency program.
 In addition to the formal mentoring that is a central aspect of the residency program, Moss provides a dynamic clinical environment fostering collaboration among physical therapists and those from other disciplines on the clinical team.

 What is a physical therapy clinical residency?

 A clinical residency program is defined by APTA as a post-professional clinical and didactic program for physical therapists designed to advance the resident’s preparation as a provider in a defined practice area.
 It combines opportunities for ongoing clinical supervision and mentoring with a theoretical basis for advanced practice and scientific inquiry.
 A clinical residency program is not synonymous with a “clinical internship” or “clinical fellowship”.
-For further information, see the APTA website at http://www.apta.org/ResidencyFellowship/.
+For further information, click here for the APTA website.

 Einstein Medical Center Philadelphia School of Radiologic Technology has developed a partnership agreement with Philadelphia University